JungleGiu/Javascript1/README.md

 Since the project propose is to train my skills with pure Javascript, I'll only be using:

 - Vanilla JS
-- HTML
+- HTML (connecting script to console)
-- basic CSS

 ## Install
 To access this project you can clone this repository and simply open it into your browser, then open DevTools Inspect tab to se the source code and the outputs of the `console.log` I'll be writing to display the results of exercises.